Research

 Animal farming is at a crossroads in industrialized economies, where three frameworks for potential system futures dominate the debate: sustainable intensification, agroecology, and abolition.
 This paper takes a systems perspective that sheds light on some of the limitations of each approach, and brings together insights from various disciplines to propose a unifying framework.

 The argument first defines the boundaries and core components of the system of animal farming, and then identifies how each of the three frameworks addresses the interconnections between these elements.
-I bring forward key insights from research in agronomy, sociology and philosophy, which directly address blind spots of each framework, in particular the conditions for sustainable human-animal interactions.
-First, the sociological paradigm which identifies a work relationship between humans and animals as an essential part of animal farming.
-This lens reveals the multiple rationalities of animal husbandry and thereby also the limits of existing structures.
-Second, the extension of the notion of carrying capacity–typically used to qualify the amount of pressure that land can bear—-to the moral suffering that workers performing slaughter can endure.
+I bring forward key insights from research in agronomy, sociology, and philosophy, which directly address blind spots of each framework, in particular the conditions for sustainable human-animal interactions.

 To be sustainable, a framework for animal farming must address the interconnections of the three core components of this socio-ecological system: humans and their institutional structures, farm animals, and land.
 I articulate one which does: a grounded animal farming system.
 It recognizes the particular social relationships and the multiple carrying capacities at play as features that distinguish animal farming from other sectors of the economy.
 I show its parallels with proposed paradigms on how to pursue a larger socio-ecological transition.

-A multilevel Bayesian framework to analyze climate-fueled migration and conflictw.
-Upmanu Lall, Paulina Concha Larrauri, and Andrew Gelman
+A multilevel Bayesian framework to analyze climate-fueled migration and conflict.

 Do climate conditions and extreme events fuel conflict and migration?
 This question, of growing interest given increasingly dire climate change projections, is commonly addressed in causal studies that leverage natural experiments by using a multivariate linear regression model with fixed effects.
 We show that in the climate-migration-conflict nexus, the features of the data generating process and the implicit prediction motivation make for a substantial departure from the assumptions of the typical linear reduced form model, which challenges the reliability of inferences.
 We propose a unifying hierarchical Bayesian framework for inferences from the same natural experiments, and describe its benefits for internal and external validity and for analyzing the heterogeneity in response to climate.
 We illustrate the misleading results that can ensue from the typical approach and the advantages of the hierarchical Bayesian framework by using a conflict dataset representative of the literature.